 Cyclic vomiting syndrome (CVS) is a disorder with recurrent episodes of severe nausea and vomiting interspersed with symptom free periods.
 The periods of intense, persistent nausea, vomiting, and other symptoms (abdominal pain, prostration, and lethargy) lasts hours to days.
 Previously thought to occur primarily in pediatric populations, it is increasingly understood that this crippling syndrome can occur in a variety of age groups including adults.
 Patients with these symptoms often go for years without correct diagnosis.
 The condition leads to significant time lost from school and from work, as well as substantial medical morbidity.
 The cause of CVS is not known.
 Better understanding, through research, of mechanisms that underlie upper gastrointestinal function and motility involved in sensations of nausea, vomiting and abdominal pain is needed to help identify at risk individuals and develop more effective treatment strategies.

-IFFGD urges Congress to provide the necessary funding for the expansion of the research activities at NIDDK and the Office of Research on Women’s Health (ORWH) regarding functional gastrointestinal (GI) disorders and motility disorders.
-This increased funding will allow for the growth of new research on functional GI disorders and motility disorders at NIDDK and ORWH, and implementation of the strategic plan on IBS research.
+IFFGD urges Congress to provide the necessary funding for the expansion of the research activities at NIDDK and the Office of Research on Women’s Health (ORWH) regarding functional gastrointestinal disorders and motility disorders.
+Additional funding will allow necessary growth of the research portfolios on functional gastrointestinal disorders and motility disorders at NIDDK and ORWH, and also facilitate implementation of the NCDD’s research recommendations.

 Recent years of near level-funding at NIH have negatively impacted the mission of its Institutes and Centers.
-For this reason, IFFGD applauds efforts like Senators Tom Harkin (D-IA) and Arlen Specter’s (R-PA) adopted amendment to the FY 2009 Senate Budget Resolutions which calls on appropriators to provide NIH with a 10.3% funding increase.
-IFFGD urges this Subcommittee to show strong leadership in pursuing such a substantial funding increase through the regular appropriations process in FY 2010.
+For this reason, IFFGD applauds initiatives like Senator Arlen Specter’s (R-PA) successful effort to provide NIH with a 10.4 billion in stimulus funds.
+IFFGD urges this Subcommittee to show strong leadership in pursuing substantial funding increase through the regular appropriations process in FY 2010.

 Thank you for the opportunity to present the views of the functional GI disorders community.